Atlético San Luis (women)

-Atlético de San Luis Femenil is a Mexican professional women's football club based in San Luis Potosí that competes in the Liga MX Femenil.
+Atlético de San Luis Femenil is a Mexican professional women's football club based in the city of San Luis Potosí, San Luis Potosí that competes in the Liga MX Femenil.
 The club has been the women's section of Atlético San Luis since 2019.

-The team was founded for the 2019–20 Liga MX Femenil season, after the promotion of the men's section to Liga MX, because the division requires participating teams to have a women's squad to be part of the competition.
+The team was founded for the 2019–20 Liga MX Femenil season, after the promotion of the men's section to the Liga MX, because the division requires participating teams to have a women's squad to be part of the competition.